• Skip to main content

 #1.
 The Referee

 The Referee is more important than the other officers in the Game.
-He is the only one to whistle, and he uses it to signal the beginning and the dead body of the game.
-These include kickoff, part-time, full time, goals and locusts.
+He is the only one to whistle, and he uses it to signal the game’s beginning and a dead body.
+These include kickoff, part-time, full-time, goals, and locusts.

 Responsibilities: The Referee is responsible for the following: